You’re Paying How Much?

 If you have an inadequately trained technician work on your IT systems, you are putting your business at risk:

-- Will their work follow white-glove standards for network security?
+- Will their work follow white-glove standards for managed network security solutions?
 Or will they put your data at risk?

 - Could they cause an error that will affect your compliance requirements?